“Trying to manage a project without project management is like trying to play a football game without a game plan“ – K. Tate.

 Of all the features, one noteworthy feature is that you can integrate with other Microsoft products like Skype, Sharepoint, and Office 365.

-Takeaway: Microsoft Project has a similar interface to other products – it’s easy to use, adapt, and doesn’t require much training.
+Takeaway: Microsoft Project has a similar interface to other products – it’s easy to use and adapt to and doesn’t require much training.

 How To Choose the Best Project Management Tool

-With thousands of project management tools available in the market, each boasting to bring a revolutionary change to your project management team, it becomes challenging to make a choice.
+With thousands of project management tools available in the market, each boasting to bring a revolutionary change to your project management team, it becomes challenging to choose.

-Project managers and creative teams often buy task management tools only to find that they are the only ones benefiting from it.
-At the same time, other team members have completely stopped using the tool and have switched back to the to-do lists for managing projects and time tracking.
+Project managers and creative teams often buy task management tools only to find that they are the only ones benefiting from them.
+At the same time, other team members have entirely stopped using the tool and have switched back to the to-do lists for managing projects and time tracking.

 You wouldn’t want this to happen to your team.